enspirit/dbagent/README.md

 The following rake tasks helps you managing the database.
 They must typically be executed on the docker container.

 ```
 rake db:check-seeds          # Checks that all seeds can be installed correctly
 rake db:create               # Creates an fresh new user & database (USE WITH CARE)
 rake db:drop                 # Drops the user & database (USE WITH CARE)
-rake db:flush[to]        # Flushes the database as a particular data set
+rake db:flush[to,inherits?]  # Flushes the database as a particular data set
 rake db:migrate              # Runs migrations on the current database
 rake db:ping                 # Pings the database, making sure everything's ready for migration
 rake db:rebuild              # Rebuilds the database from scratch (USE WITH CARE)
 rake db:repl                 # Opens a database REPL
 rake db:seed[from]           # Seeds the database with a particular data set
 rake db:spy                  # Dumps the schema documentation into database/schema
 rake db:backup               # Makes a database backup to the backups folder
 rake db:restore[match]       # Restore the last matching database backup file from backups folder
 rake db:revive               # Shortcut for both db:restore and db:migrate
 rake db:wait_server          # Waits until the postgresql host seems available
 rake db:wait                 # Waits until the postgresql database seems available
 rake db:tables               # List tables with those with fewer dependencies first
 rake db:dependencies[of]     # List tables that depend of a given one
 ```

 ## Available webservices